|Oracle® Fusion Middleware Developer's Guide for Oracle SOA Suite

 <policy-store> and written to

 system-jazn-data.xml at the farm level during deployment.
-You can also define these roles after deployment using Oracle Enterprise Manager Fusion Middleware Control Console.
+You can also define these roles after deployment using Oracle Enterprise Manager Fusion Middleware Control.
 You can set a task owner or approver to an application role at design time if the role has been previously deployed.

 In processes dealing with significant variance, you cannot always determine all participants.
 Human workflow enables you to specify that a participant can invite other participants as part of performing the task.

-By default, a task goes from starting to final participant as per the flow defined in the routing policy (as shown in Figure 25-2).
+By default, a task goes from starting to final participant according to the flow defined in the routing policy (as shown in Figure 26-2).
 However, sometimes a certain outcome at a particular step within a task's routing flow makes it unnecessary or undesirable to continue presenting the task to the next participants.
 For example, if an approval is rejected by the first manager, it does not need to be routed to the second manager.
 Human workflow supports specifying that a task or subtask be completed when a certain outcome occurs.

 There are different methods for assigning users, groups, and application roles to tasks.